 You’ve planned that longed-for trip to Seville.
 You’ve prepared everything but now you’re wondering what to eat in Seville, right?
 Well, that’s easy.
 Tapas, of course!

-Seville food is famous and features some of the best tapas in Spain.
+Seville food is famous and features some of the best tapas places in Seville.
 Food in Sevilla is taken seriously and as we’ll discover in this article, tapas are far more than just Spanish appetizers.